pleprince/RfSP/README.md

 * Converted textures' names do not contain the source and destination colorspace.
 * When a SP project doesn't define one of the expected channels, SP will issue a warning.
 * When multiple assets are created, only the last one gets a preview render.
+* The icons of the export dialog are clipped.
+* The "import" item of the swatch's contextual menu should be disabled.